Should You Tell Your Partner You Cheated?

 - Your partner only wants the information so he or she can use it against you in court.

 Since you’re still reading, I’ll assume the first reason is not in play.
 As for the next two, if your significant other would rather not know what you did or refuses to work with a counselor, that’s a pretty strong indication that he or she is not entirely vested in continuing your relationship.
-If your partner doesn’t want full disclosure or professional help with disclosure, but does want to stay together, the reasons are probably centered on finances, social standing, and/or your kids rather than an emotional and sexual attachment to you.
+If your partner doesn’t want full disclosure or professional help with disclosure but does want to stay together, the reasons are probably centered on finances, social standing, and/or your kids rather than an emotional and sexual attachment to you.
 Normally, if your spouse loves you and cares about the state of your relationship, he or she will insist on disclosure and will be happy to accept professional help with this process.

 So Honesty Really Helps?

 Again, if you want to save your relationship, you need to tell your partner about your cheating, preferably with therapeutic assistance.
 The most precious element of your relationship is trust, and that is violated not just when you cheat, but when you lie and keep secrets about the cheating.
 Sure, this type of painful honesty can lead to a rough breakup.
-But usually that only occurs in relationships that were not on solid footing anyway.
-In relationships in which there is real love and true connection, the truth is more likely to precipitate a process of healing.
+But usually, that only occurs in relationships that were not on solid footing anyway.
+In relationships in which there are real love and true connection, the truth is more likely to precipitate a process of healing.

 When you embark on this path of honesty, things don’t automatically (or ever) go back to the way they were before the infidelity.
 It’s just not possible.
 Betrayed partners are generally able to forgive, but unable to forget.
 But do you want your relationship to be exactly as it was, anyway?
 If you think about it, you probably don’t.
 Because if your relationship was perfect, then you wouldn’t have cheated.